chazzka/clanekcathedral/clanek.md

 #### Setting the right parameters
 The last example of above section shows the Local Outlier Factor algorithm to be somewhat useful, however it showed a lot of errors especially considering the false positive finding.
 The *n_neighbors* parameter of the Local Outlier Factor algorithm is useful to control the number of neighbors to be taken in the query.
-Considering our example 5, the algorithm clearly lacks sufficient number of neighbors, since it marked the whole neighborhood as a novelty area.
+Considering the example 5, the algorithm clearly lacks sufficient number of neighbors, since it marked the whole neighborhood as a novelty area.

 When experimentally optimizing the number of neighbors, the false positive marked novelty area can be fixed completely.